 - Collect your printed receipt from the machine.

 Where do I find a day pass pay machine?

 Day pass pay machines are located in a selection of parking areas in fee-collecting NSW national parks.
-On park signage will direct you to the nearest payment point.

 What do I do if I have a problem with a day pass pay machine?